 The Henry B. Sanson Loan Fund was established in 1978 by Mr. Sanson, Class of 1940.
 Loans are available to students who demonstrate need.
 Preference is given to students from Connecticut, or those from other New England states if none from Connecticut qualify.
 Interest at 5 percent is charged on the loans, which are repayable within 10 years of graduation.

 The Elmer C. Sherman Loan Fund was established under the will of Ida M. Sherman in memory of her husband, Class of 1882.
 Loans are available to juniors and seniors who demonstrate need and have maintained high scholastic rank during their previous years at Hamilton.
 No interest is charged, and the entire loan must be repaid within three years after graduation.

-The Federal Work-Study Program and Hamilton's Work-Scholarship Program provide student employment as part of the financial aid plan.
+The Federal Work-Study Program and Hamilton's Work-Study Program provide student employment as part of the financial aid plan.
 Other employment possibilities exist on campus and in the local community.

 A detailed listing of the federal and state financial aid programs available to Hamilton students can be found in the "Appendix."